riyazdf/dockercon-workshop/README.md

 Docker capabilities constants are not prefixed with `CAP_` but otherwise match the kernel's constants.

-Docker doesn't support file capabilities in images right now.
-They are stripped during builds.
-There is some interest in fixing that in the future, but older versions of AUFS didn't support extended attributes, so we can't assume that all filesystem drivers support them.
-This can make images less portable if we ever allow them.

-If you give a container capabilities but run as non root, all these capabilities are dropped on exec of the command, and can only be raised via filesystem capabilities or suid programs.
-This means that you can't add capabilities to non-root users, only take away capabilities from the root user.
-This feature may be added to Docker in future versions, but it will require kernels >=4.3 because it requires ambient capabilities.
+The man page for capabilities has the full list: http://man7.org/linux/man-pages/man7/capabilities.7.html

-In practice you have 3 options right now:
+You have 3 options for using capabilities with docker right now as of docker 1.12:

-* run as root with a large set of capabilities and try to manage capabilities within your container manually - not recommended unless you know exactly what you are doing
+1. run as root with a large set of capabilities and try to manage capabilities within your container manually
-* run as root with limited capabilities to begin with; use --cap-add and --cap-drop in `docker run` to achieve this
+2. run as root with limited capabilities and never change them within a container
-* run as an unprivileged user and no capabilities
+3. run as an unprivileged user and no capabilities

-One more option *may* be added in the future:

-* run as a non-root user and a small set of specific capabilities
+The first option should be avoided whenever possible.
+The best case scenario is number 3.
+The second option is the best you can do right now if you do need some capabilities.

+Another option may be added in future versions of docker to run a non-root user with some capabilities.
+The correct way of doing this requires ambient capabilities and was added in kernel version 4.3.
+Whether or not it's possible for docker to approximate this behaviour in older kernels requires more research.

 ### Tools

+There are two main sets of tools for managing capabilities: libcap and libcap-ng.
+Libcap focuses more on manipulating capabilities while libcap-ng has some really useful tools for auditing.
+Here are the most useful commands from them.

 libcap

-* capsh
+* capsh - lets you modify capabilities within its own process in arbitrary ways and then execute a shell
-* setcap
+* setcap - set capability bits on a file
+  * `setcap cap_sys_admin+pie ls`
+  * `setcap -r ls`
-* getcap
+* getcap - get the capability bits from a file
+  * `getcap -r .`

 libcap-ng

-* pscap
+* pscap - list the capabilities of running processes
-* filecap
+* filecap - list the capabilities of files
-* captest
+* captest - check what capabilities are available to the captest process

+#### More libcap/libcap-ng usage examples

-Printing out all capabilities
+**Printing out all capabilities**

-In alpine
+In alpine you need to install the libcap package to use capsh:
 ```
 $ docker run --rm -it alpine sh -c 'apk add -U libcap; capsh --print'
+Current: = cap_chown,cap_dac_override,cap_fowner,cap_fsetid,cap_kill,cap_setgid,cap_setuid,cap_setpcap,cap_net_bind_service,cap_net_raw,cap_sys_chroot,cap_mknod,cap_audit_write,cap_setfcap+eip
+Bounding set =cap_chown,cap_dac_override,cap_fowner,cap_fsetid,cap_kill,cap_setgid,cap_setuid,cap_setpcap,cap_net_bind_service,cap_net_raw,cap_sys_chroot,cap_mknod,cap_audit_write,cap_setfcap
+Securebits: 00/0x0/1'b0
+ secure-noroot: no (unlocked)
+ secure-no-suid-fixup: no (unlocked)
+ secure-keep-caps: no (unlocked)
+uid=0(root)
+gid=0(root)
+groups=0(root),1(bin),2(daemon),3(sys),4(adm),6(disk),10(wheel),11(floppy),20(dialout),26(tape),27(video)
 ```

-The syntax is confusing.
+The syntax for the "Current" sets is confusing.
 "Current" is multiple sets separated by a space.
 Multiple capabilities within the same set are separated by a `,`.
-The `+` suffix describes what the set is. `e` is effective `i` is inheritable `p` is permitted.
+The letters after the `+` suffix describe what the set is. `e` is effective `i` is inheritable `p` is permitted.
+See the capabilities manpage to understand what these sets mean.

+**Experimenting with capabilities**

-capsh
+capsh usage:
 ```
 usage: capsh [args ...]
   --help         this message (or try 'man capsh')